Development levy scrapped | Dandenong Star Journal

 The move was made after an independent assessment and consultation with developers and the council, Ms Williams said.

-The levy – which equates to $500,000 for every $10 million of investment – has been applied to any building permit within the Revitalising Central Dandenong declared project area.
+The levy – which equates to $500,000 for every $10 million of investment – has been applied to any building permit on privately-owned land within the Revitalising Central Dandenong declared project area.

 It will continue to apply for developments on land currently owned or controlled by Development Victoria.